exercism/jq/concepts/objects/about.md

 ## Creating objects

 Use braces to collect the name/value pairs.
-Even though the names must be strings, they do not need to be quoted if the names are "identifier-like" (composed of alphanumeric characters and underscore, and not started with a digit).
+Even though the names must be strings, they do not need to be quoted if the names are **identifier-like** (composed of alphanumeric characters and underscore, and not started with a digit).

 ```jq
 {name: "Jane", age: 42}
 ```

-It is valid to use keys that are not "identifier-like".
+It is valid to use keys that are not _identifier-like_.
 Just quote them.

 ```jq